Skip to content

 Less so.
 Benchmarks assume several decades of wealth building.
 Young workers (under 30) often show significant deviation from target because wealth building takes time.
 The metric becomes more meaningful in mid-career and later when compound growth has had time to work.

-How should I use this figure?
+How to use this figure?

 As intuitive framing rather than precise diagnosis.
 Financial age substantially older than biological signals structural factors worth addressing.
 Financial age younger suggests current trajectory supports strong outcomes.
 Run the calculator periodically to track direction of change.